 Coconut water is one of the common examples of a liquid endosperm.

-The outer layer of endosperm is known as the aleurone layer.
-This layer secretes the amylase enzyme, which helps in breaking starch present in endosperm to sugar for utilisation by seedings.
+The outer layer of the endosperm is known as the aleurone layer.
+This layer secretes the amylase enzyme, which helps in breaking starch present in endosperm to sugar for utilization by seedings.